libdynd/dynd-python/BUILD_INSTALL.md

 CMake with an argument like "-DCMAKE_BUILD_TYPE=Release".

 CMAKE_BUILD_TYPE
-    Which kind of build, such as Release, RelWithDebugInfo, Debug.
+    Which kind of build, such as Release, RelWithDebInfo, Debug.
 PYTHON_PACKAGE_INSTALL_PREFIX
     Where the Python module should be installed.
 CMAKE_INSTALL_PREFIX